miohtama/tweetantistorm/README.md

 This is my Twitter thread to blog post exporter.
 It uses Thread Reader App scraping as the source and the modifies the output HTML.

+* Download and link any images locally

+* Build link previews using [linkpreview.net](https://linkpreview.net)

 # Demo

 * [The original Twitter thread](https://twitter.com/moo9000/status/1389571466002325510)